Telehealth app homepage for patients

 Approach

-To verify their problem was something I could even solve, I replicated them in a sandbox environment.
-Once verified, I communicated why these awkward transitions were happening and proposed what we could do moving forward.
-Then, I provided different mockups for feedback.
+Once verified, I explained why the awkward transitions were happening and proposed what we could do moving forward.

-Shortly after, the stakeholder expressed her concerns over the homepage feeling incomplete and was open to recommendations on how to make it feel more well-rounded.
+Shortly after, the stakeholder expressed her concerns over the homepage feeling incomplete.

 Results